 - Ability to utilize Layer 2 and MPLS networks (multi-locations, L2 to offsite backup, direct connection to cloud providers, etc.).

 - More expensive to implement.

 The Bottom Line

-For a lot of businesses, the benefits of P2P fibre completely outweigh the limitations of GPON Fibre – especially as they grow.
+If you’re comparing P2P vs GPON fibre, you’ll probably find that the benefits of P2P fibre completely outweigh the limitations of GPON – especially as you grow.
 If you’re finding that your bandwidth is bottlenecking productivity, or you’re just not sure which service would work best for your company – talk to an iTel Fibre expert.
 We’ll be able to assess your business network needs and find the perfect solution for you.